floragunncom/search-guard-docs/_content/_docs_signals/throttling.md

 Search Guard FLX 1.1.0 introduces a new boolean attribute for actions: `ack_enabled` (defaults to true).

-If set to false, REST API calls for acknowledging a watch will not acknowledge this action, and thus it continues to run:
+If set to false, any try to acknowledge a watch will not acknowledge this action, and thus it continues to run:

 ```
 /_signals/watch/{tenant}/{watch_id}/_ack
 ```

-If an unacknowlegable action is explicitly specified in the REST API call, the request will fail with status 400 Bad Request.
+If an unacknowlegable action is explicitly specified, the request will fail with status 400 Bad Request.

 ```
 /_signals/watch/{tenant}/{watch_id}/_ack/{action_id}